-Both Dolly Parton and Jason Aldean literally came out to the stage on fire.
-Dolly even came out singing her version of one of my favorite songs, “Girl on Fire.”
-Jason Aldean emerged from behind of a flaming “A.” The excitement of the anticipation of moment was thrilling, and I was amazed by the attention to detail that the display demonstrated.
+1) Come Out On Fire and Rock It From Opening to Closing Both Dolly Parton and Jason Aldean literally came out to the stage on fire.
+Dolly graced the stage singing her version of “Girl on Fire,” while Jason Aldean emerged from behind of a flaming letter A. The excitement and anticipation of the moment was thrilling, and I was amazed by the attention to detail that the display demonstrated.
 And, for over two hours both country crooners belted out their melodies and danced non-stop.
-What does this have anything to do with my classroom?
+What does this have anything to do with teaching tips, ideas & strategies?
 At the concerts, I was captivated by the creativity and excitement of the opening sets, and I believe students like a little flair, too.
-Even if it’s just a quick video clip, song, or a related image to set the tone, it will amp the mood of the lesson and create enthusiasm.
-Maybe it won’t be fire and lights, but students do appreciate when lessons are more relatable and eye-catching.
+Even if it’s just a quick video clip, song, or a related image to set the tone, it will amp up the mood of the lesson and create enthusiasm.
+It wasn’t just the openings, either, that were so fantastic.
+Both concerts closed on a positive, personal note.
+Students need to leave our class feeling the same way; whether it has gone well or as planned or not, finding a way to close on a positive note could make or break the feeling students have when it’s time to return to class tomorrow.
+Maybe it won’t be fire and lights, but students do appreciate and notice the teachers who show they care.

-Despite the flashy bright lights and smoke and the distance from the stage to the seats, Dolly and Jason Aldean both made every attempt to recognize the audience.
+2) Connect with the Audience Despite the flashy, bright lights, smoke, and the distance from the stage to the seats — all things that would have been really easy for the stars to hide behind — Dolly and Jason both made every attempt to recognize the audience.
 Dolly even went as far as to tell us several times that she could see us and how much she loved to see that her fans were standing and singing along with her.
 Jason Aldean often paused to wave at the cheap seats, and once when he spotted a less-than-enthusiastic attendee who apparently had his arms crossed, JA encouraged him to clap along!
 Of course, everyone knew the words to the songs, me included, and several times throughout the concert, the performers would turn the microphone outward and let the crowd take the lead.
-Sometimes when I’m teaching I am so involved in preparing my lessons to meet certain standards, and I’m so driven to prep for tests, that I forget who my audience actually is – real kids.
-And not only that, but they need to be engaged and involved.
-I needed to be reminded there must a healthy balance between creation and consumption in the classroom.
-The “real world” is, after all, a hands-on project.
+They didn’t let that fourth wall stop them, and teachers should either.
+Proximity isn’t just for discipline.

-I don’t know about you, but my classroom is not equipped with any smoke machines, and I only have three rows of harsh fluorescent lighting.
-Regretfully, I guess I won’t be having cool smoke and lights, but that doesn’t mean that my presentations, worksheets, and other materials have to be dull and boring.
-I like to use authentic pictures and even clip art that I’ve made from photos I take.
+4) Smoke and Lights and Graphics I don’t know about you, but my classroom is not equipped with any smoke machines, and I only have three rows of harsh fluorescent lighting.
+Regretfully, I guess I won’t be installing cool smoke and lights anytime soon, but that doesn’t mean that my presentations, worksheets, and other materials have to be dull and boring.
+Using pictures or age-appropriate art can really make a simple sheet sing.
 Many classrooms now have at least a projector, and a lot of classrooms have an interactive whiteboard.
 It takes a little time to plan and create lessons with a little more visual and interactive jazz, but I always find it is so worthwhile.
-I enjoy it and so do the students.
+I enjoy it, and so do the students.

 Teachers have a hard job and have to be tough, and sometimes students/parents don’t appreciate why we do what we do.
-Every now and then, though, either when I taught in college or now in high school, a student will take me again for a second course or different class.
+Every now and then, though, a student will take me again for a second course or different class.
 That is such an amazing feeling to know they came back by choice!
-And every once in a while, a former student will come back for a visit and stop to let me know how much he/she learned in my class or that mine was actually his/her favorite.
-I am reminded of a quote by Maya Angelou here, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
+And every once in a while, a former student will come back for a visit or send an email or text to let me know how much he/she learned in my class or that mine was actually his/her favorite.
+I am reminded of a quote by Maya Angelou: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”